maxdorx/maxdorx.github.io/_posts/2025-09-18-sd-wan-sla-and-latency-monitoring.md

 ## Why Cloudflare wasn’t the answer

 I tested Cloudflare `1.1.1.1` as an SLA target.
-It looked great on paper—latency showed **3ms**.

-I also tested Cloudflare 1.1.1.1.
-It showed just 3 ms latency, which looked perfect—but users were still complaining.
+It showed just **3ms** latency, which looked perfect—but users were still complaining.
 Why?
 Because Cloudflare has local PoPs in Pakistan, so probes terminate inside the country.
 Google’s DNS (8.8.8.8) doesn’t have local nodes; traffic hairpins to India, UAE, or Singapore, which reflects the real international path.
 That’s why Google is a better SLA target for measuring true internet performance, while Cloudflare can give a false sense of “everything is fine.”

 So while Cloudflare showed 3ms, users still felt the slowdown.
 It hid the upstream issue, which is why **Cloudflare is not a good SLA choice** for real performance monitoring.